kochsoft/diablo2/README.md

   --pfname_backup PFNAME_BACKUP
                         State a pfname to the backup file.
 Per default a timestamped name will be used.
 If there are multiple files to backup, the given name will be prefixed with each character's name.
   --exchange_horadric   Flag.
 Requires that there are precisely 2 character pfnames given.
 This will exchange their Horadric Cube contents.
+  --create_rune_cube [CREATE_RUNE_CUBE]
+                        pfname, ':', then a comma separated list of up to 12 rune names.
+Creates a cube content with these runes.
   --drop_horadric       Flag.
 If given, the Horadric Cube contents of the targeted character will be removed.
   --save_horadric SAVE_HORADRIC
                         Write the items found in the Horadric Cube to disk with the given pfname.
 Only one character allowed.